 5.10.2 Pre-conditions

 Multiple Premises Radio Access Stations (PRASs) are deployed in the home (building) for serving different floors or rooms and interconnected via the eRG.
 The eRG is connected to the 5G-CN and the PRASs are connected to the 5G-CN via the eRG.
+UEs that are connected to PRASs can enjoy services offered by a Service Hosting Environment in the 3GPP network, and/or an Application Server (AS) via the eRG.